-Different kind of table could store data in many different ways.
+Different kinds of table could store data in many different ways.

 You could have a numeric value stored as a string that was supposed to be an integer, or you could also have a date field stored in different formats in different tables but you would like to have date fields all in the same format (for example you receive a date with the format

 YYYYMMDD and you want to cast it to ISO format).

 This enables you to define the output format and type of the imported fields.

 Cast Functions voice of the left menu to see all the Cast Functions.

 The Console provides your project with a set of default cast functions ready to use, so that you can start to create your projection without writing any line of code to cast your data in the correct format.
 Hover the zoom icon to see the implementation of the default cast functions.